 Media and Publications:

-Accent PR is the University public relations club, which provides opportunities for on-campus internships to gain real world experience.
+Accent PR is the university public relations club, which provides opportunities for on-campus internships to gain real world experience.

 Campus Facilities:

-Ashland University Library is home to the John M. Ashbrook Center for Public Affairs and the Rinehart Center for Religious Studies.
+The library is home to the John M. Ashbrook Center for Public Affairs and the Rinehart Center for Religious Studies.
 The libraries include a wide collection of books, journals, magazines and references.
 There is also an online access to the library.
 Some of the important features include study rooms, computers, fax machine, printers etc.

-Ashland University’s Commuter Services is committed to keep students informed about the latest information and events through weekly e-mail updates and newsletters.
+Commuter Services is committed to keep students informed about the latest information and events through weekly e-mail updates and newsletters.
 The Hawkins-Conard Student Center is a common place for commuter students to gather between classes.
 Facilities for commuter students include commuter breaks, commuter lockers, commuter student organization, and commuter advocacy.

 Tuffy’s Smoothie Bar is another on-campus dining option located at the Rybolt Sport Sciences & Recreation Center.
 Students can enjoy smoothies, specialty coffees, sandwiches, salads, bottled juice, soups, protein bars and pop tarts at this dining outlet.